SUSTech-AMASLAB/RGB-D_Camera_Based_Robotic_Grasping_Project/Configuration/README.md

 ## 3 IDE (option)

 If you use IDE (Pycharm, Visual Studio Code, etc.) to write Python codes, it's necessary to let the Python interpreter know where the packages are.
-Here I take Pycharm as an example.
+Follow the procedures below to configure your IDE.

 #### (1) Open the "Settings" interface and find "Python Interpreter".
 Click "Show all" to show all the possible interpreters.